eabglobal/minik/README.md

 ## Why?

 It was time to build Yet Another Web Framework YAWF.
-This time, the team is adopting a very minial set of features to provide our API builders and consumers value.
+This time, the team is adopting a very minimal set of features to enhance and streamline web development in the serverless space.
 The scope of this framework is limited in scope to receive json requests from an API Gateway endpoint and it will respond using json.
 That's it!

 The features of this library should be absolutely driven by a very specific business need.
 So far, the minimal approach has been sufficient for our team to